iamcco/denite-source.vim/README.md

 **actions:**

-* `tirgger` action to trigger target denite source
+* `trigger` action to trigger target denite source
 * `args` action to trigger denite source with args

 > default action is `trigger`